-An HE STA that receives a Beacon frame containing a TWT element that has a value of 1 in the Broadcast subfield a value of 2 in the TWT Flow Identifier subfield may enter the doze state until(#1602) the start of that TWT SP as described in 25.7.3.3 (Rules for TWT scheduled STA(#1657)(#958)(#2400)(#142)(#957)).(#723)
+An HE STA that receives a Beacon frame or a management frame containing a TWT element that has a value of 1 in the Broadcast subfield and a value of 2 in the TWT Flow Identifier subfield may enter the doze state until(#1602) the start of that TWT SP as described in 25.7.3.3 (Rules for TWT scheduled STA(#1657)(#958)(#2400)(#142)(#957)).(#723)

-If random access(#646) is enabled by a sequence of Trigger frames, then all the Trigger frames in the sequence shall have the Cascade Indication field set to 1, except for the last Trigger frame in the sequence, which(#1603) shall have the Cascade Indication field set to 0.
+If random access(#646) is enabled by a sequence of Trigger frames within a Trigger-enabled TWT SP, then all the Trigger frames in the sequence shall have the Cascade Indication field set to 1, except for the last Trigger frame in the sequence, which(#1603) shall have the Cascade Indication field set to 0.

 An HE STA may use the value indicated in the Cascade Indication field in a Trigger frame to enter the doze state.
 If the OBO counter decrements to a non-zero value with the random access procedure in a Trigger frame with Cascade Indication field set to 0, it may enter the doze state immediately.
 If the OBO counter decrements to a non-zero value with the random access procedure in a Trigger frame with Cascade Indication field set to 1, it may remain awake for random access in the cascaded Trigger frame.